 - If you start the dotCMS instance before deploying your starter site plugin, the default dotCMS starter site will be installed; if you later start dotCMS after deploying your plugin, your custom starter site will not be installed, since an existing site (the default starter site) will already exist.

 The dotCMS Demo Site is built using the default starter site.

 - This means that even if you have not installed the default starter site on your local dotCMS distribution, you can view and copy contents from the default starter site by browsing the back-end of the dotCMS demo site.

 - The dotCMS demo site is rebuilt (and all changes are wiped out) at 12pm and 12am EST every day, to restore the demo site to the default configuration.

-- The default starter site login credentials (both when installed locally or on the dotCMS Demo Site) are:
+For versions prior to 22.06, the default starter site login credentials (both when installed locally or on the dotCMS Demo Site) are:

 On versions 22.06 or later, admin passwords default to a random string generated on first startup and displayed in the server logs.
 This starter password can also be pre-configured through the